eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_wan_tcp/ds_wan_tcp.rst

 Prerequisites
 -------------

-First of all, make sure that Vulcanexus jazzy is installed.
+First of all, make sure that Vulcanexus kilted is installed.
 The docker installation is required for this tutorial (see :ref:`Docker installation <docker_installation>`), together with the `eProsima Vulcanexus docker image <https://hub.docker.com/r/eprosima/vulcanexus>`_.
-The :ref:`Vulcanexus jazzy <notes_jazzy_latest>` image can be downloaded by running:
+The :ref:`Vulcanexus kilted <notes_kilted_latest>` image can be downloaded by running:

 .. code-block:: bash

-    docker pull eprosima/vulcanexus:jazzy
+    docker pull eprosima/vulcanexus:kilted

 In addition, docker `compose <https://docs.docker.com/compose/>`_ is used to simplify the example deployment, and ``iptables`` is required to update the network configuration.
 Follow `docker compose installation guide <https://docs.docker.com/compose/install/>`_, and install the ``iptables`` dependency by running: